EtchedPixels/CC6303/README.md

 optimizer logic.
 It also uses it to allow the compiler to re-order blocks and generate code then change its mind.

-cc65 alas doesn't use it to generate classic C ordered argument evaluations which it could have done so easily, but cc6303 does.

 ## Status

 The basic structure is now reasonably functional.
 You can "make" and "make